VA San Diego Healthcare System

 Smoking Cessation Program

-Smoke-Free VA: As part of the U.S. Department of Veterans Affairs' (VA) commitment to provide excellent health care for Veterans, a new policy will be implemented restricting smoking by patients, visitors, volunteers, contractors, vendors, and staff at its health care facilities effective October 1, 2019, as per VHA Directive 1085.
+Smoke-Free VA.
+As part of the U.S. Department of Veterans Affairs' (VA) commitment to provide excellent health care for Veterans, a new policy has been implemented restricting smoking by patients, visitors, volunteers, contractors, vendors, and staff at its health care facilities effective October 1, 2019, as per VHA Directive 1085.

-VA San Diego Healthcare System has extensive resources and programs that can assist Veterans and staff in their smoke-free journey, which includes classes, support groups, medications, and more.
+VA San Diego Healthcare System has extensive resources and programs that can assist Veterans in their smoke-free journey, which includes groups, individual counseling, medications, and more.

 The Tobacco or Smoking Cessation Program helps Veterans who want to quit smoking for good.
-Success at quitting tobacco depends on mastering the nicotine addiction and changing tobacco use behaviors.
-Classes provide health coaching to address both of these aspects of tobacco addiction.
-You are three times more likely to quit smoking if you receive both medicine and counseling.
+Success at quitting tobacco depends on mastering nicotine addiction and changing tobacco use behaviors.
+Groups provide counseling and support to address both of these aspects of tobacco addiction.
+You are three times more likely to quit successfully if you receive both medicine and counseling.